webtechmike/mathlabfun/ENVIRONMENT_SETUP.md

 ## Environment Handling

-The Firebase configuration automatically handles different environments:
+The Firebase configuration now uses environment variables for all environments:

--   **Development**: Uses hardcoded fallback values for local development
+-   **Development**: Uses environment variables from `.env` file
--   **Production**: Uses environment variables from Netlify
+-   **Production**: Uses environment variables from deployment platform (Netlify, Vercel, etc.)

 ## Local Development

-For local development, the Firebase configuration is already set up in `src/.firebaseConfig.js` with the correct credentials.
-The app should work out of the box.

-If you want to use different Firebase credentials for development, you can:
+For local development, you need to set up your Firebase configuration:

 1. Copy the Firebase config template: `cp src/.firebaseConfig.template.js src/.firebaseConfig.js`
 2. Copy the Firebase project template: `cp .firebaserc.template .firebaserc`
-3. Replace the placeholder values in both files with your actual Firebase configuration
+3. Create a `.env` file in the root directory with your Firebase credentials (see below)
 4. You can get these values from your Firebase Console > Project Settings > General > Your apps

-Alternatively, you can create a `.env` file in the root directory with the following variables:
+**Important**: The Firebase configuration file is now in `.gitignore` to prevent exposing credentials.
+You must set up environment variables for the app to work.

 ```env
 REACT_APP_FIREBASE_API_KEY=your_api_key_here